macroing/CEL4J/README.md

 CEL4J - Version 0.6.0
 =====================
 CEL4J is a Code Engineering Library for Java.
-It provides functionality for Java, JSON and PHP.
+It provides functionality for HTML, Java, JSON and PHP.

 Getting Started
 ---------------